top of page

 Picture a fishing bobber floating on a still lake.
 It bobs gently, responding to every ripple, every small movement on the surface.
 But beneath the water, unseen forces are at play—currents shift, fish move, and something deeper is stirring.

 In coaching, the client’s immediate concerns are like that bobber, moving with the waves of day-to-day life.
-But the bigger agenda?
-That’s the deeper current below, the one that truly shapes their transformation.
-Great coaches don’t just follow the bobber; they help clients sense what’s happening beneath the surface, guiding them toward the deeper waters of their growth.
+But the real agenda—the deeper current—is what shapes transformation.
+Great coaches don’t just track the surface movement; they help clients sense what’s happening underneath, inviting them into the depth where real change begins.

 Want to read more?